Relative stability conditions on Fukaya categories of surfaces: Lemmas about stability conditions

-An admissible graded curve is either an immersed interval ending at marked intervals or an immersed circle, which does not bound a teardrop.
+Now we turn our attention to stability conditions on the categories $\cF(\Sigma)$.
+Importantly, we do not make \emph{a priori} assumptions about whether such stability conditions are describable by flat surfaces; the lemmas here follow from the general axioms of stability conditions and the properties of such categories.

 An important role will be played by objects that can be represented by embedded curves.
-Let us from now on call an object an \emph{(embedded) interval object} if it can be represented by an (embedded) interval, and a \emph{(embedded) circle object} if it can be represented by an (embedded) circle.
-Note that every local system on an embedded interval is trivial so an indecomposable embedded interval object necessarily has a rank one local system.
+Let us from now let us say an object is a \emph{(embedded) interval object} if it can be represented by an (embedded) interval, and a \emph{(embedded) circle object} if it can be represented by an (embedded) circle.
+Note that any interval object, embedded or not, must carry a trivial rank one local system, if it is indecomposable.

-Another result of \citep{HKK} is a description of $K_0(\cF(\Sigma))$ for surfaces $\Sigma$ without unmarked boundary circles (which is the case that we are considering in this paper).
-The grading on $\Sigma$ gives a double cover $\tau$ by the orientation of the foliation lines; consider the local system of abelian groups $\ZZ_\tau = \ZZ \otimes_{\ZZ/2} \tau$. \begin{theorem}\citep[Theorem 5.1]{HKK} There is a natural isomorphism of abelian groups $K_0(\cF(\Sigma)) \cong H^1(\Sigma,\cM; \ZZ_\tau)$. \end{theorem}

-Given this description of indecomposable objects of $\cF(\Sigma)$, we prove the following proposition, which constrains the type of geometric objects.
+We now prove the following proposition, which constrains the type of geometric objects.
 This will play an important role throughout this paper. \begin{proposition} For any stability condition $\sigma \in \Stab(\cF(\Sigma))$, every stable object is either an embedded interval object or an embedded circle object. \end{proposition}

 \begin{proof} Since $L$ is indecomposable its support cannot have more than one connected component.
 Thus the only objects we have to rule out are objects whose representatives all have self-intersections; we will call these \emph{truly immersed objects}.